-#LxAddictions19 provides a unique networking opportunity for researchers, practitioners and policy experts across countries and disciplines, addressing new challenges and covering developing fields.
+#LxAddictions19 provided a unique networking opportunity for researchers, practitioners and policy experts across countries and disciplines, addressing new challenges and covering developing fields.

-In the margins of the conference various major events will take place.
+In the margins of the conference various major events took place.

 International symposium on drug checking